2025 Impact Milestones: Launching New Basic Needs and Stabilization Programs Across the Region

 The work of UWCO is funded by community philanthropy.
 Investments in Community Impact Partners are made possible by the generosity of UWCO’s individual donors, workplace campaigns, and business and corporate sponsorships.
 We always welcome new donors, businesses, and foundations to join our mission of bringing people together to improve lives for better, more resilient, and equitable communities.

 Lisa Hurley, Board Member and Chair of UWCO’s Community Impact Committee shared: “Central Oregon is fortunate to have so many incredible nonprofits supporting our community.
 I’m honored that United Way of Central Oregon and our donors get to be a part of investing in these nonprofits and the impact they make in advancing positive mental health and wellbeing, culturally specific services, and housing stability for the people who benefit from their work.
-I’m proud of United Way’s continued focus on diversity and equity in our grantmaking and am excited to see how it impacts the lives of our friends and neighbors in Central Oregon.”
+I’m proud of United Way’s continued focus on fairness and opportunity in our grantmaking and am excited to see how it impacts the lives of our friends and neighbors in Central Oregon.”

 We are proud to expand our partnership to five first-time recipients of United Way Community Impact Partner funds: